google/angle/README.md

 implementations across multiple platforms.
 It is used on Mac OS X, Linux, and in mobile variants of the browsers.
 Having one shader validator helps to ensure that a consistent set of GLSL ES shaders are accepted across browsers and platforms.
-The shader translator can be used to translate shaders to other shading languages, and to optionally apply shader modifications to work around bugs or quirks in the native graphics drivers.
+The shader translator can be used to translate shaders to other shading languages and to optionally apply shader modifications to work around bugs or quirks in the native graphics drivers.
 The translator targets Desktop GLSL, Direct3D HLSL, and even ESSL for native GLES2 platforms.